In a nutshell

 La Vallée de Ferney

-Mahebourg and the Cavendish Bridge
+Mahebourg & Cavendish Bridge

 Cavendish Bridge